dheetideliwala/advo-scheduling/README.md

 Devils' Advocates Scheduling

-I created two versions of using tour guide data from welcome2college.com to schedule them for 100+ tours monthly.
+I created two versions of using tour guide data from welcome2college.com to schedule 100+ tour guides for 100+ tours monthly.
 This is used in AppScripts through Google Sheets.

 The first method includes TimeAvailability.js & TimeScheduling.js, where the input data is in formats of available time slots.